George Remus: Early life

 Within five years, Remus expanded, buying another drugstore.
-However, he soon tired of the pharmacy business, and by age 24 he had become a lawyer.
+However, he soon tired of the long working hours of the pharmacy business, and by age 24 he had become a lawyer.

 Career

 Remus attended the Illinois College of Law (later merged with DePaul University College of Law) and was admitted to the Illinois Bar in 1904.
 Remus specialized in criminal defense, especially murder, and became quite famous, due in large part to the highly publicized William Cheney Ellis murder case in 1914.
 It was in this case that Remus pioneered the "transitory insanity" defense that evolved into what is now known as the "temporary insanity" defense.
 By 1920, Remus was earning $500,000 a year, approximately $ today.

 Following the ratification of the 18th Amendment and the passage of the Volstead Act, on January 17, 1920, Prohibition began in the US.
 Within a few months, Remus saw that his criminal clients were becoming very wealthy very quickly through the illegal production and distribution of alcoholic beverages.
 He decided to become a criminal himself, using his knowledge of the law to escape punishment.

 Remus memorized the Volstead Act and found a loophole which allowed him to buy distilleries and pharmacies to produce and sell bonded liquor for medicinal purposes, under government licenses.
 His employees would then hijack his own liquor so that he could sell it illegally.
 Remus moved to Cincinnati, where 80 percent of America's bonded whiskey was located within a 300 mi radius, and bought up most of the whiskey manufacturers.
-In two years, he had bought and sold a seventh of the bonded liquor in America In less than three years, with the help of his trusted number two man George Conners, Remus made $40 million and had about 3,000 people working for him.
+In two years, he had bought and sold a seventh of the bonded liquor in America.
+In less than three years, with the help of his trusted number two man George Conners, Remus made $40 million and had about 3,000 people working for him.
 He owned many of America's most famous distilleries, including the Fleischmann Distillery.
 Many small towns, such as Newport, Kentucky, became drinking towns where gamblers opened small casinos to entertain their drunken patrons.